Trade Forex Trading

 This is why the Bollinger Bands indicator uses standard deviation of 2 which will enclose 95 % of all price action.
 Only 5 percentage of the chart price action will be outside the 3 bollinger bands, this is why traders open or close forex trades when price hits one of the outer Bollinger Bands.

-Bollinger Band compares the current closing price with the moving average of the closing price.
+Bollinger Band compares the current closing price with the MA of the closing price.
 The difference between these 2 prices is the volatility of the ruling price compared and analyzed to the moving average.
 The forex price volatility will increase or decrease the standard deviations of the bollinger bands indicator.

 More Topics: